Cost-of-capital valuation with risky assets

 This corresponds to investing a fraction $w$ in a risky asset (with value $S_0=1$ at time $0$ and discounted value $S_1$ at time $1$) and the remainder in a risk-less bond.
 When considering $Z_1$ of the form \eqref{convc} we will sometimes write $R_0^{w}, C_0^{w}, V_0^{w}$ to emphasize the dependence on $w$ for fixed $S_1$ and $X_1$.
 In the sequel, we will always assume the following:

 \begin{assumption} The risk measure $\rho$ is either $\VaR_{\alpha}$ or $\ES_{\alpha}$. $X_1$ and $S_1$ are independent, and $S_1$ is absolutely continuous (having a density).
-There exists a unique solution $R_0\geq 0$ to $\rho(R_0Z_1-X_1)=0$. \end{assumption} The independence assumption between $X_1$ and $S_1$ is for simplicity of exposition, but also in line with the respective independence assumption in the standard model of Solvency II for non-life business lines.
+There exists a unique solution $R_0\geq 0$ to $\rho(R_0Z_1-X_1)=0$. \end{assumption} The independence assumption between $X_1$ and $S_1$ is for simplicity of exposition (see also Remark \ref{rem3.5} and Section \ref{sec6}).
 The assumption on the existence of a unique solution $R_0$ is in fact not very restrictive.
 For instance, one can derive the following result (the proof of which is given in Appendix \ref{app1}).